-The 2012 MCT outlook is forecast at 200%, as compared to the 2011 result of 189%.
+The 2012 MCT actual is at 200%, as compared to the 2011 result of 189%.
 For the year 2012, government has instructed ICBC to transfer excess Optional capital to the Basic insurance line of business in order to rebuild Basic capital.